-The sets of attributes were constructed based on the findings from an extensive review of related literature from both marketing and non-marketing education.
-A set of global attitude statements regarding the marketing program was generated from literature review.
-The resulting instrument was endorsed by a panel based on their expertise in survey research and on their experience in conducting similar research in the past.
+A comprehensive set of attitude statements with regards to the marketing program was created from literature review.
+The attributes were developed concentrating on the findings from a wide-ranging assessment of related literature from educators both marketing and other business areas.
+The resulting instrument was endorsed by a panel based on their on their experience and knowledge in conducting marketing research and survey research in the past.

 The focus group interview was conducted with the experts in the field to focus the instrument in the direction of understanding the marketing students and measuring the program from their point of view.
+The panel consisted of 5 academics at the current university across various disciplines as well as 6 marketing executives from several agencies in the business community, all of whom were fluent in English.